Mavis-smile/CPC357-Assignment2/README.md

 # THIS BRANCH IS FOR HARDWARE ONLY 🔧

 Smart Recycle Bin IoT hardware system with automated sorting, environmental monitoring, fire detection, and remote control capabilities.
-Built using ESP32-S3 microcontroller with MQTT communication.
+Built using Maker Feather AIoT S3 microcontroller with MQTT communication.

 ## 🚀 Setup and Installation